Flaw in the Universe, The

 Adrian B. Smith

-Why you don't have to choose either a literal creator God or a blind, indifferent universe
+You don't have to choose between a literal creator God or a blind, indifferent universe.
+Everything is fundamentally all right.